Cannabis Social Club: 2010s onwards: enactment into national laws

 While Cannabis Social Clubs have long been informally organized, and subject to legal uncertainty, this situation started to change in the mid-2010s, with the first enactment of the Cannabis Social Club model into laws.

 Uruguay

 In 2014, Uruguay adopted a law legalizing non-medical cannabis use and production under different dispositions, one of them allowing up to 45 citizens to create a not-for-profit organization to cultivate up to 99 plants and share the harvest among themselves.
 In the Uruguayan Law, Article 28 establishes:"The Institute for the Regulation and Control of Cannabis shall have the following powers: [...]

 D) Authorize cannabis membership clubs pursuant to the legal provisions in force and related regulations."Further disposition establish that "Membership clubs shall have a minimum of fifteen and a maximum of forty-five members.
 They may grow up to ninety-nine cannabis plants of psychoactive use and obtain as product of the crop a maximum annual storage proportional to the number of members and in accordance with the quantities specified for the non-medicinal use of psychoactive cannabis."

+Spain

+In 2017, the Parliament of Catalonia adopted a law regulating cannabis social clubs in that Spanish autonomous community.
+However, the law was cancelled a few months after its entry into force, leaving Catalan cannabis social clubs (like in other parts of Spain) in a legal grey zone.
+In 2023, relying on this lack of legal certainty, the Mayor of Barcelona initiated a campaign of closure of the city's cannabis clubs.